defano/wyldcard/README.md

 end <functionName>
 ```

-Note that the calling syntax differs between built-in and user-defined functions.

 When calling a user-defined function, use the syntax `<functionName>(<arg1>, <arg2>, ...)`.
-Note that the number of arguments passed to the function must match the number declared in the definition.
+The number of arguments passed to the function must match the number declared in the definition.

-HyperTalk does not support function overloading or function overriding; each function defined in a script must have a unique name, and a user-defined function cannot have the same name as a built-in function.

 Consider this recursive function for generating the Fibonacci sequence: